websights

 Result Comparison

-The junction-to-air thermal resistance (\(R_{ja}\)) obtained from SimScale was calculated with the formulae below:
+The junction-to-air thermal resistance (\(R_{ja}\)) obtained from SimScale was calculated using the equation below:

 Where: